capitalisttofu/stock-market-streaming-app/README.md

 `buy_sell_advice` topic consists of `Buy` or `Sell` advice as described in the challenge and Course Project pdf.
 The Apache Flink application produces messages to this topic based off the calculations being run in the Apache Flink application.

 `discarded_data` contains data points, which have been discarded due to not having values for the required attributes.
 The data points are discarded in `raw_trade_event_parser`.
 Currently, the discarded data points are not consumed.
 However, a consumer could easily be created if the missing data needs to be analyzed.

+`ema_results` contains the ema calculation events produced in the end of each tumbling window per symbol, if the tumbling window contains any trade events.

 ## Setup